bellmatthewf/matthewbell.dev/src/posts/blog/architecture-patterns-python.md

 # Architecture Patterns with Python

+> I wouldn't implement it like that in production, but it's fine

-It feels like there's a gap in learning to code, somewhere between
+It feels like there's a gap when learning to code.
+When I was learning [Flask](https://flask.palletsprojects.com/en/2.0.x/), I started by watching YouTube tutorials by a popular python content creator, [Corey Schafer](https://www.youtube.com/c/Coreyms/featured), and by reading official Flask documentation.

+These types of resources are great for learning how to implement a basic